mono/moon/test/xaml/clock/README.txt

-clock10 - same as clock1, but the block should turn black at the beginning (immediately) clock11 - same as clock10, but with the instantaneous animation having FillBehavior=Stop clock12 - same as clock1, but it takes 2 seconds, and the block makes the journey over and over. clock13 - same as clock12, but specifies the RepeatBehavior as a double.
-Fails on windows (with an alert) clock14 - same as clock12, but specifies the RepeatBehavior as a timespan/duration.
-Fails on windows (the red box stays on the right side.) clock15 - tests a non-zero BeginTime on a storyboard along with a 0 BeginTime. clock16 - tests a storyboard with a longer duration than its consituent Animation, with a FillBehavior of Stop (animations have the default fill behavior) clock17 - tests 2 storyboards with keyframe animations in it (one Double with linear keyframes, one Color with discrete keyframes).
+clock10 - same as clock1, but the block should turn black at the beginning (immediately) clock11 - same as clock10, but with the instantaneous animation having FillBehavior=Stop clock12 - same as clock1, but it takes 2 seconds, and the block makes the journey over and over. clock13 - same as clock12, but specifies the RepeatBehavior as a double. clock14 - same as clock12, but specifies the RepeatBehavior as a timespan/duration. clock15 - tests a non-zero BeginTime on a storyboard along with a 0 BeginTime. clock16 - tests a storyboard with a longer duration than its consituent Animation, with a FillBehavior of Stop (animations have the default fill behavior) clock17 - tests 2 storyboards with keyframe animations in it (one Double with linear keyframes, one Color with discrete keyframes).